bpeter340/CS1350-Projects/README.md

 # CS1350-Projects
-**This repository is currently under construction until further notice but currently contains _only a few of the projects I've completed_ in CS1350 at Indiana Tech.**
+**This repository currently contains the projects I've completed in CS1350 at Indiana Tech.
+Key topics derived f rom this course included object orientation using C++, Pointers, and data structures.**

 ## Bin Search Tree